Why PRs Matter

 If doesn’t detect your merge:- Refresh page

-- Check that the PR is actually merged in GitHub
+- Check that the PR is actually merged

 - Wait a moment—status updates poll periodically